MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/unconfigure-or-remove-biztalk-accelerator-for-swift.md

 ---
 description: "Learn more about: Unconfigure or remove BizTalk Accelerator for SWIFT"
-title: "Unconfigure or remove BizTalk Accelerator for SWIFT | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Unconfigure or remove BizTalk Accelerator for SWIFT" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: eef13c65-6596-4aa2-bb03-980e567e9376
-caps.latest.revision: 2
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Unconfigure or remove BizTalk Accelerator for SWIFT
 You can change or remove Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] from your computer by running the **Setup Wizard** or by using the **Control Panel**.